-Johannes Brahms (1833-1897), the composer of Hungarian Dance No. 5, was a German composer and came from a family of musicians.
-He began studying music at an early age, first with his father and later with teachers such as Eduard Marxsen, a prominent Hamburg pianist and composer.
+Johannes Brahms (1833-1897) was a German composer and used Hungarian folk tunes as the inspiration for his Hungarian Dances.
+He came from a family of musicians and began studying music at an early age, first with his father and later with teachers such as Eduard Marxsen, a prominent Hamburg pianist and composer.
 Brahms began his career as a musician when he was employed as a pianist to play popular music in local theaters and at eating and entertainment houses for the working class called Schänken.
 He also supplemented his income by composing arrangements for ensembles such as brass bands.
 These activities caused Brahms to become extremely interested in folk music, and he began compiling collections of European folksongs.
 His interest in folk music continued throughout his life, and one area of folk music which particularly fascinated Brahms, was the Hungarian style of gypsy music called style hongrois .

 This piece also has sections with repeat signs, a first and second ending, and the sign D.C. al Coda (D.C. is an abbreviation for "da capo", and means "from the beginning," and coda means "tail," and refers to a concluding section of a piece).
 A double bar with two dots is a repeat marking, and indicates the music in between the repeat signs should be repeated.
 First and second endings should be played as follows: play the first ending the first time through the music, and then return to the beginning of the piece.
 When playing through the music for a second time, the first ending should be skipped over, and the second ending should be played.
 Towards the end of the piece, in measure 50, there is a repeat sign and a D.C. al Coda marking with the added notation, 2x.
 This means the D.C. al Coda marking should not be followed until you are playing through the music for the second time (after you've repeated the section).
 This should be played as follows: when you reach the repeat sign in measure 50, return to the repeat marking in measure 43, and repeat the section.
 When you reach the D.C. al Coda marking in measure 50 for the second time, go back to the beginning of the piece, play to the Coda sign: , then jump to the Coda section at the end to finish the piece (beginning in measure 51).
 A quadruple stop, a chord using four strings, is found in the last measure of this arrangement.
 To play the quadruple stop, let your bow balance on the lower two strings to play the lower double stop first, then quickly roll to the upper two strings and play the upper double stop.
 If this is too difficult, simply play the top note of the chord.